Rivert97/normativity-rag/docs/scripts/extract_info.md

 Process a single page of a PDF file:

     python run.py extract_info -f /path/to/file.pdf -p <page>

-Process a PDF file and save the data as CSV for latter processing.
-The output csv can be passed to *run.py get_embeddings* script:

-    python run.py extract_info -f /path/to/file.pdf -t csv -o /path/to/out.csv

 Process all the PDF files in a directory and save a .txt file for each PDF file: